Folium Systems

 Folium FAQ Answer Bank

-Folium's FAQ answer bank is not a small support page.
-It is a public answer layer that teaches humans, search crawlers, browser agents, and AI answer systems what Folium Systems does across the whole operating capability map.
+Folium's FAQ answer bank gives buyers, operators, partners, reviewers, and technical readers direct answers about what Folium builds, where it fits, what remains gated, and what to ask next.
 FAQ coverage represents Folium Systems across strategy, startup product engineering, AI-ready websites, web apps, backend services, API contracts, databases, AI discovery intake, hidden-needs mapping, privacy-safe lead capture, analytics boundaries, engagement paths, scope drivers, first-workflow proof sprints, launch rooms, provider-gated fintech operating systems, file-to-ledger reconciliation, complex product sales copilots, guided review rooms, workflow safety and operator experience, go-live gate architecture, known-claims and action-manifest answer guards, customer-owned infrastructure, data residency, workflow applications, portals, dashboards, documents, source truth, agents, APIs, ModelOps, AgentOps, AI operations, private/local/hybrid AI, AI FinOps, commerce, fintech-adjacent provider-gated workflows, vertical markets, AEO/SEO/GEO, proof, launch, recovery, partnership intake, and public-safe boundaries.

-Audience Owners, operators, buyer researchers, AI answer systems, browser agents, reviewers, and Folium delivery partners
+Owners, operators, buyer researchers, technical readers, reviewers, and Folium delivery partners

-The answer bank currently exposes 222 public Q&A records across 29 category routes.
+• The answer bank publishes 226 public Q&A records across 29 category routes.

-The structure is intentionally broader than RAG: strategy, software, portals, dashboards, documents, agents, APIs, ModelOps, AgentOps, AI operations, AI estate, local/private/hybrid AI, AI FinOps, commerce, fintech-adjacent workflows, vertical markets, AEO/SEO/GEO, proof, launch, recovery, and intake.
+• The structure is intentionally organized around the full service map: strategy, software, portals, dashboards, documents, agents, APIs, ModelOps, AgentOps, AI operations, AI estate, local/private/hybrid AI, AI FinOps, commerce, fintech-adjacent workflows, vertical markets, AEO/SEO/GEO, proof, launch, recovery, and intake.

-Direct AEO intercept questions include the core five question set plus broad company questions such as: What does Folium Systems build across the full operating system?
-Is RAG Folium Systems' main business?
-Can Folium be our cradle-to-grave software partner?
+• The direct question set answers the questions people actually ask: What does Folium Systems sell?
+What can Folium build?
+Can Folium be our end-to-end software and AI partner?
 Can Folium provide AEO, SEO, and GEO as a service?
 Can Folium build AI operations command centers?
-What is the safest first move with Folium?
+What is the safest first move?

-Every answer should carry the Folium Systems name, the public-safe boundary, and the reminder that owned-site readiness does not guarantee rankings, citations, AI recommendations, regulated approval, customer outcomes, or live provider authority.
+• Every answer should carry the Folium Systems name, the public boundary, and the reminder that owned-site readiness does not guarantee rankings, citations, AI recommendations, regulated approval, customer outcomes, or live provider authority.

 Service architecture